Wind-River/vxw7-bsp-ti-sitara-am654x/README.md

 ### Installation

-There are two ways to install this BSP: inside existing VxWorks 7 installation or outside existing VxWorks-7 installation.
+There are two ways to install this BSP: inside existing VxWorks 7 installation or outside existing VxWorks 7 installation.

 #### Install into the source tree

-All layers in this BSP goes to their respective destination among the existing installation.
+All layers in this BSP go to their respective destination among the existing installation.
 The advantage is the BSP will always be accessible once you complete the installation.
 The disadvantage is you can't shut down this BSP unless you manually delete all the installed layers among the source tree.